-For each block pre-recorded lectures will be available a week before the live teaching session.
-Live teaching sessions will be on Saturdays 13.00-15.00 and 16.00-18.00 pm GMT.
+For each block pre-recorded lectures will be available two weeks before the live teaching session.

+Live teaching sessions will be on Saturdays 13.00-15.00 and 16.00-18.00 pm BST\.
 Please watch each lecture before the live sessions and follow the discussion forums on the VLE.

-Block One Saturday 10 April The rise of the novel 2021 In this first session we will discuss the status and nature of the nineteenth century novel.
-We will begin with Jane Austen's Northanger Abbey (1817) and move onto Charlotte Brontë's Jane Eyre .
-Block Two Saturday 17th April 2021 The 'Condition of England' Novel The nineteenth century novel often sought to engage with political and social realities of the times.
-We will examine two works in the genre of novels referred to as 'industrial novels' or 'condition of England' fiction': Dickens' Hard Times (1854) and Elizabeth Gaskell's North and South (1855).
-Open Session Wednesday 28 April 2021 An open session for informal discussion, chat and questions about coursework Block Three Saturday 8 May 2021 Realism and romance We devote this week to George Eliot and her great realist novel Middlemarch (1872) looking at Eliot's fiction in the light of developing arguments for the importance of realism in literature.
-Block Four Saturday 15th May 2021 Inner Lives: science and observation We turn to Thomas Hardy's Jude the Obscure (1895) for our last full-length novel of the course, a work which touches on themes of morality and social change, the struggle of women for self- determination, and philosophical questions of selfhood.
-We will also look at Bram Stoker's Dracula (1899), looking at the anxieties and concerns prevalent at the end of the century.
-Open Session Wednesday 19 th May 2021 An open session for informal discussion, chat and questions about coursework
+Block One Saturday 1 April 2023 The rise of the novel In this first session we will discuss the status and nature of the nineteenth century novel.
+We will begin with Jane Austen's Northanger Abbey (1817) and move onto Charlotte Brontë's Jane Eyre.
+Block Two Saturday 15 April 2023 The 'Condition of England' Novel The nineteenth century novel often sought tengage with political and social realities of the times.
+We will examine two works in the genre of novels referred to as 'industrial novels' or 'condition of England' fiction': Dickens' Hard Times (1854) and Elizabeth Gaskell's Mary Barton (1848).
+Open Session Wednesday 19 April 2023 An open session for informal discussion, chat and questions about coursework Block Three Saturday 29 April 2023 Realism and romance We devote this week to George Eliot and her great realist novel Middlemarch (1872) in the light of contemporary arguments for the importance of realism in literature.
+Block Four Saturday 13 May 2023 Inner Lives: science and observation We turn to Thomas Hardy's Jude the Obscure (1895), a work which touches on themes of morality and social change, the struggle of women for self-determination, and philosophical questions of selfhood.
+We will also read Bram Stoker's Dracula (1899), which explores, in lurid form, the anxieties and concerns prevalent at the end of the century.
+Open Session Wednesday 17 May 2023 An open session for informal discussion, chat and questions about coursework